CEU Trustee Christ Named UC Berkeley Chancellor

 CEU Trustee Carol T. Christ, currently UC Berkeley's interim executive vice chancellor and provost, has been selected as UC Berkeley's chancellor-designate, according to a statement by the university.
-Her nomination by University of California President Janet Napolitano is subject to approval by the UC Board of Regents March 16.
-If confirmed, Christ will be the first woman to serve in the role, becoming the 11th chancellor of UC Berkeley on July 1.
+Her nomination by University of California President Janet Napolitano was confirmed by the UC Board of Regents March 16, making Christ the first woman to serve in the role, becoming the 11th chancellor of UC Berkeley on July 1.

 "We're just delighted for Carol," CEU President and Rector Michael Ignatieff said.
 "She has been a wise counselor to CEU and will provide wonderful leadership for Berkeley.
 Best of all, she will stay on as a trustee to CEU."